itscodenation/flw1-curriculum-23-24/unit-2/unit-2-lesson-07.md

     - Challenges faced during coding.
     - Decision-making behind website style and layout.
     - Open-ended question from the audience.

+- ✍️ Survey (5):
+    - Students will complete the Unit 2 Survey.
+    - This is an important data point/piece of feedback - ensure all students submit.

 - 👋 Closing (10):